roman-milk/roman-milk.github.io/white-slut-wife-black-cock-fantasy.md

+===

- ****** White Slut Wife: Black Cock Fantasy ****** bysilkstockingslover© He made sure I had a great look at my wife, as she stared at his massive erect cock.
+He made sure I had a great look at my wife, as she stared at his massive erect cock.
 The lust in her eyes was clear and she asked, "Does my husband know?"

  "Does it matter?" he asked, tapping his cock on her lips.